 Intuitively, this means that a proof tree for a tuple t is of minimal height if there does not exist another valid proof tree with a smaller height.
-We emphasize that a valid proof tree must exist since we have assumed that tuple is in the IDB of the Datalog specification and therefore its existence can be proved.
+We emphasize that a valid proof tree must exist, since we have assumed that tuple is in the IDB of the Datalog specification and therefore its existence can be proved.
 Based on this inductive construction of proof trees, we reduce the problem of generating a fragment of a proof tree into the following incremental search problem.

-Problem statement: Let P be a Datalog specification, and I be the instance computed by P. Then, given a tuple $t \in I$ , find the tuples $t_1, \ldots, t_n$ that form the direct children of t in a minimal height proof tree for t, as depicted in Figure 7.
-Denote $t_1, \ldots, t_n$ to be a configuration of the body of the corresponding rule.
+Problem statement.
+Let P be a Datalog specification, and I be the instance computed by P. Given a tuple $t \in I$ , find the tuples $t_1, \ldots, t_n$ such that $t := t_1, \ldots, t_n$ is a valid instantiation of a rule in P leading to a minimal height proof tree.

-Figure 7: One level of a proof tree of minimal height for t

-Note that we could recursively construct the subtrees rooted at each $t_i$ , which form valid proof trees for these tuples.
+The problem statement is illustrated in Figure 7, where tuples $t_1, \ldots, t_n$ form the direct children of t in a minimal height proof tree.
+We also can denote $t_1, \ldots, t_n$ to be a configuration of the body of the corresponding rule.
+If this problem statement can be solved, then such a solution can be applied recursively to construct the subtrees rooted at each $t_i$ , which would then form valid proof trees for those tuples.
 Thus, this recursive construction solves the original problem of constructing a fragment of the proof tree of minimal height.
 Once a certain number of levels have been constructed, or if the only remaining leaves are in the EDB (characterized by having a proof tree consisting of only a single node), then the fragment is complete.